Bulbul Kartanbay

 Bulbul Kartanbay or Bulbul Kartanbayeva (Булбул Картанбай, Булбул Картанбаева; born 30 July 1993) is a Kazakh ice hockey forward and a member of the Kazakh national team, currently playing in the Swiss Women's League with Neuchâtel Hockey Academy.
-Kartanbay is founder and owner of the first women’s ice hockey academy in Kazakhstan.
+Kartanbay is the founder and owner of the first women’s ice hockey academy in Kazakhstan.
 She was the first player from Kazakhstan to play in the National Women's Hockey League (NWHL; renamed PHF in 2021) and to be affiliated with the Professional Women's Hockey Players Association (PWHPA).

 Playing career

 Kartanbay was captain of Tomyris Astana in the Kazakh city of Astana (Nur-Sultan) before being drafted 15th overall by the Boston Blades in the 2017 CWHL Draft.
 In 2018, she moved to North America to tryout for the Calgary Inferno of the Canadian Women's Hockey League (CWHL).
 She signed her first North American contract with the NWHL's Metropolitan Riveters in 2019.
 After facing issues getting her visa processed – which delayed receipt of her pay until halfway through the season – she played just ten games with the Riveters before being sidelined due to a concussion sustained in a car accident.

 In June 2020, Kartanbay was appointed one of the head coaches for the Princeton Tiger Lilies, an elite girls' minor and junior club in New Jersey.
 In September, it was announced that she was joining the New Hampshire section of the Professional Women's Hockey Players Association (PWHPA), though she ultimately became affiliated as an independent player rather than joining a regional section.